 These requirements apply to communications by a licensee, verbal or written, with the sole exception of internal communications within an insurer, or confidential communications between an insurer and its contractor, that concern the insurer's underwriting decisions and that never come to the attention of an applicant or insured.

-No provision of these requirements is to be construed as requiring a licensee to estimate replacement cost or to set or recommend a policy limit to an applicant or insured.
+No provision of these requirements shall be construed as requiring a licensee to estimate replacement cost or to set or recommend a policy limit to an applicant or insured.
 The requirements do not obligate a licensee to advise the applicant or insured as to the sufficiency of an estimate of replacement cost.

-The requirements do not limit or preclude a licensee from providing and explaining the Colorado Summary Disclosure Form, explaining the various forms of replacement cost coverage available to an applicant or insured, or explaining how replacement cost basis policies operate to pay claims.
+The requirements do not limit or preclude a licensee from providing and explaining the California Residential Property Insurance Disclosure, explaining the various forms of replacement cost coverage available to an applicant or insured, or explaining how replacement cost basis policies operate to pay claims.
 Applicant or insureds are not barred from obtaining their own estimate of replacement cost from an entity permitted to make such an estimate.

 In the context of this discussion the term "minimum amount of insurance" means the lowest amount of insurance that an insurer requires to be purchased in order for the insurer to underwrite coverage on a particular property.

 An insurer may tell a homeowner that he or she must purchase a minimum amount of insurance that does not comport with replacement cost analysis.
-However, if such minimum amount of insurance is based in whole or in part on an estimate of replacement value, the estimate should also be provided and should comply with all applicable provisions of these requirements.
+However, if such minimum amount of insurance is based in whole or in part on an estimate of replacement value, the estimate shall also be provided and shall comply with all applicable provisions of these requirements.
+The requirements shall limit or preclude an insurer from agreeing to provide coverage for a policy limit that is greater than or less than an estimate of replacement cost provided pursuant to the CIC guidelines